uno-isqa-8950/uno-cpi/README.md

 UNO CPI
 #UNO Community Partnership Intiative

-The official repository of the Community Partnership initiative(UNO) Project for the Fall 2018 and Spring 2019 Capstone classes at the University of Nebraska at Omaha Written in Python/Django
+The official repository of the Community Partnership initiative(UNO) Project for the Fall 2022 Capstone classes at the University of Nebraska at Omaha Written in Python/Django
     •	Python Version 3.9
     •	Django Version 4.1.1
     •	PostgresSQL Version 14